Josh0104/red-scare-aldes-2025/tests/README.md

 - Few
 - Alternate

-The test cases does not take account for all instance, only for some since all the test cases are written manually.
+The test cases does not take account for all instance, only for some, since all the test cases are checked manually.